 - We will ask you to leave 15 minutes before the next riders’ start time.
-This is to give us time to clean cycles and to limit contact between people leaving and those arriving.
+This is to limit contact between people leaving and those arriving.

 - If you require assistance to get onto a cycle we will ask you to wear your face covering/mask if you have one or we will supply you with one if you don’t.
 The person assisting you will wear a face covering/mask, visor, gloves and apron, depending on the level of assistance required.
 If a medical condition makes it impossible for you to wear a face covering, please inform our team on arrival.

 - If First Aid is required, we will wear a face covering, a visor, gloves and an apron, depending on the level of incident.